-Line a cookie sheet with a silicone mat or parchment paper with 1 ½ inch circles drawn onto the paper.
+Line a cookie sheet with a macaron silicone mat or parchment paper with 1 ½ inch circles drawn onto the paper.

-Place the egg whites in the bowl of a stand mixer and whip with the whisk attachment until soft peaks form.
-Gradually add the sugar while the mixer is running and continue to whip until stiff peaks form.
+Place egg whites in bowl of a stand mixer and whip with the whisk attachment until soft peaks form.
+Gradually add sugar while the mixer is running and continue to whip until stiff peaks form.
 Add a third of the sifted dry ingredients to the egg whites, folding them into the egg whites with a spatula.
-Add the remaining dry ingredients in two more batches.
-Continue to gently fold the batter until the ingredients are fully combined.
+Add remaining dry ingredients in two more batches.
+Continue to gently fold batter until ingredients are fully combined.
 The batter is ready when you can hold the spatula over the bowl and draw a figure 8 smoothly without the batter breaking off (about 50-60 folds).

-Preheat the oven to 280 degrees F.
+Preheat oven to 280 degrees F.

 Bake macarons in the center rack of the oven for 15 minutes, rotating the pan halfway through the baking time.
 Remove from oven and cool completely on the baking sheet.